Click on >> SITE MAP

 article but interesting http://www.remortgage-me.co.

 Think you can only get cash grants for energy saving measures if you are on benefits ?
 The government's commitment to make it a green and pleasant land means that you can get free loft and wall insulation; and a substantial grant towards the replacement of an older, inefficient boiler.
 Check with the Energy Savings Trust on 0300 123 1234.
 Council house and Housing Association tenants have their own arrangements.
 Many people are missing the benefits to which they are due.

 Read the Mature Times page on this issue : http://www.maturetimes.co.uk/financial-benefits/

-Out of the blue the government has announced that retired people can
+Out of the blue the government announced that retired people could

 top up their State Pension by handing over a lump sum.
-Whilst this may
+As I

 I feel sure this article from Age Action Alliance is very right for many older people http://ageactionalliance.org/seven-benefits-of-home-care-for-elderly-parents/

 The health secretary faces a growing